jayhamilton/ngx-dynamic-dashboard-framework/README.md

 # PlmUi

 PlmUI is based on the open source project https://github.com/catalogicsoftware/ngx-dynamic-dashboard-framework I created a few years ago.

 This project is a purpose built rewrite of that project, leveraging the latest version of Angular.
 This project also removes the dependency on SemanticUI in favor of Angular Material Design.

 My goal is to get this purpose built version in good enough shape to then fork out to produce a next gen version of NGX-Dynamic-Dashboard-Framework, incorporating all of its gadgets.
 At least that is my goal :-).
 The goal of this effort is to produce a simple dashboard framework that can be used for a very specific purpose regarding manufacturing packaging lines.

 Live Demo Of Work In Progress: https://plm.netlify.app/

+The keys to this design is that it is purely JSON driven.
+This is also taking advantage of Angular's [dynamic component](https://angular.io/guide/dynamic-component-loader)] functionality that enables the creation of component instances at runtime.

 ### Creating a new Dashboard